ResFactory/r2/lib/sql/render/README.md

     table foreign keys then the Order's links could be 1:n `items[]` and 1:1 `customer`.

+## Architecture and Strategy

+In order to allow the most flexiblity, prefer composition through functions rather than inheritance through classes.

+The main SQLa rendering library should not have any opinions about how to organize or model relational entities or attributions.
+That should be left to consumers of SQLa.
+The `$RF_HOME/lib/sql/models` module provides a `typical.ts` which is an opinionated strategy for governing "typical" or "standard" relational entities and attributes based on "best practices".

 ## SQL rendering module organization

 This SQL Aide (`SQLa`) library provides type-safe code generation for the